Adam K. Pack, Ph.D.

 My research involves mechanosensory organs (organs that "translate" mechanical vibrations into nerve impulses).

 Some of these receptors are in skin and other parts of the body (touch receptors).
-My colleagues and I are currently funded by the National Institutes of Health to study the arrangment, shape, and function of several of these kinds of receptors.
+My colleagues and I are currently exploring the role of glia (so-called ‘supporting cells’ in these receptors, and how they are arranged in the body to give a maximum amount of information to the brain.